York Gardens (Falconbrook Pumping Station)

 — Frances Presley

-The plaque is approx. 60cm by 60cm cast in bronze and is located in the paving just by the new park entrance.
+The plaque is approx. 60cm by 60cm cast in bronze and is located within the paving just by the new park entrance.
 The bronze contrasting strongly with the Brutalist concrete surfaces of the pumping station.
-It will respect both the location and adjacent residential area setting.

 Doves Type was created at Hammersmith as a reinterpretation of hand drawn manuscript letters that preceded the creation of print.
 A bitter feud between the two partners Thomas James Cobden-Sanderson and Emery Walker, of Hammersmith’s celebrated Doves Press (named at the Dove’s Pub), lead to the protracted disposal of their unique metal type into London’s River Thames from Hammersmith Bridge.
 Robert Green, a contemporary designer, began to re-create the Doves type as a digital facsimile in 2013.
 In 2015, after searching the riverbed of the Thames near Hammersmith Bridge with help from the Port of London Authority, 150 pieces of the original type were recovered, which helped Green to refine the font.
 Doves Type is being used in several Tideway commissions, in addition to this one.